appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 #### Compute the rate of events

-You can compute rate of events (by counting them) using the `rate` action:
+You can compute the rate of incoming events (by counting them) using the `rate` action:

 ```clojure
 (rate {:duration 20})